baotang2118/My-Thesis-Android-App-Forensic/README.md

 - To reset app: run `delete.bat`, this action will delete all databases and temporary file. **User has to adjust temporary file's localtion inside the code**
 - Add new folder named `api` in htdocs (*Ex:* /xampp/htdocs/api/)
 - Copy all file in folder `php` to folder `/api`
+- Create an react app
+- Copy all file in folder `Angular/android-forensic/src/` to folder `src` in your reactjs app.
 - Turn on Apache, MySQL in XAMPP, use your browser to browse to `http://localhost/api/`, click `get_report.php`, if you saw the returned data is in json format without error, you'd complete installing process.

 To analyze: